Welcome to the Real: The Kitchen and Beyond. My name is Heather and I’d like to share a little about my journey.

 When we broke the news to my parents that we were moving to New Hampshire, my dad said, “You never could stay still.”
 I always wanted to know what was on the other side of the window, the other side of those trees, the other side of the country, across the ocean….

 Worlds awaited, and I was ready to fly before my parents were quite ready to give me wings, but wings they gave me.
-I’ve had the travel bug ever since I traveled from Pennsylvania to New Mexico with a team of teenagers to volunteer on a Navajo Reservation for the summer at age 14.
+I’ve had the travel bug ever since I was a kid travelling to new worlds within a book’s pages, then as a teenager when I traveled from Pennsylvania to New Mexico with a team of teenagers to volunteer on a Navajo Reservation for the summer at age 14.
 After that, I went on to do summer volunteer work in Nicaragua (17), El Salvador (18), and South Africa (19) before settling down with marriage, college, work, and kids.
 And yes, I juggled all 4 of them at one time.

 Let’s savor life together.